baka3k/BlurImage/README.md

 # Blur Photo
-To make your imageview blurry on Android, library using rendersript which is most efficient for doing these tasks and provide best performance
+To make your imageview blurry on Android,
+Library using rendersript which is most efficient for doing these tasks and provide best performance.
+(Optional by using CPU to blur task)

 Good luck !!!